jeff-boykin/old-work-docs/Documents/revised_template.md

 # Title of the Lesson
 Week # | Lesson #

----

 ###LEARNING OBJECTIVES
-- Objective
+*After this lesson, you will be able to:*
-- Objective
+- Describe some concept
+- Explain how to do something
+- Do or build something

+###STUDENT PRE-WORK
+*Before this lesson, you should already be able to:*
-- Objective
+- Describe some concept
+- Explain how to do something
+- Do or build something

 ###INSTRUCTOR PREP
+*Before this lesson, instructors will need to:*
-- Materials needed for class
+- Gather materials needed for class
-- Prep work
+- Complete Prep work required

-###STUDENT PRE-WORK
-- Insert text here
+- Prepare any specific instructions

 ###LESSON GUIDE
 | TIMING  | TYPE  | TOPIC  |